kieranjwood/academic-blog/content/authors/admin/_index.md

 highlight_name: false
 ---

-Kieran Wood is a DPhil candidate at the University of Oxford, where he is part of the Machine Learning Research Group and a member of the Oxford Man Institute of Quantitative Finance.
-His core research interests lie in using deep learning for time-series forecasting, with a focus on momentum trading.
+Kieran Wood is a DPhil candidate at the University of Oxford, where he is a member of the Machine Learning Research Group and the Oxford-Man Institute of Quantitative Finance.
+His core research interests lie in using deep learning for time-series forecasting, with a focus on trading momentum and mean-reversion.
 Kieran is supervised by Prof. Stephen Roberts and Prof. Stefan Zohren.
-Additionally, Kieran works at IQUW, a new data-driven insurance company, as Portfolio Optimisation Lead, Portfolio Management.
-Previously, Kieran was at Guy Carpenter, as Vice President in Analytics Modernisation and Data Science.
+Additionally, Kieran works at Caxton Associates as a Quant.
+Previously, he worked in the insurance industry at IQUW, as Portfolio Optimisation Lead, and formerly at Guy Carpenter, as VP in Analytics Modernisation and Data Science.

 <!-- Download CV -->
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->